RiiConnect24/Wii-Guide/_pages/en_US/wiiflow.md

 * Star - Adds game to favorites.
 * Bookshelf - Adds the game to 1 of 6 categories of your choosing.
 * Gears - Opens the settings menu for the specific game.
 Changing settings here will only effect the game you changed the settings for.
-* X - Deletes the game from the USB Drive/ SD card
+* X - Deletes the game from the USB drive or SD card

 When you bring the cursor to the bottom of the screen while in flow view, there are 6 icons: